An Employee's Guide to Health Benefits Under COBRA

 - Dental and vision care.

-Life insurance is not considered "medical care," nor are disability benefits; and COBRA does not cover plans that provide only life insurance or disability benefits.
+Life insurance is not considered "medical care," nor are disability benefits.
+COBRA does not cover plans that provide only life insurance or disability benefits.

-Group health plans covered by COBRA that are sponsored by private-sector employers generally are governed by ERISA.
+Group health plans covered by COBRA that are sponsored by private-sector employers generally are governed by ERISA – the Employee Retirement Income Security Act of 1974.
 ERISA does not require employers to establish plans or to provide any particular type or level of benefits, but it does require plans to comply with ERISA's rules.
 ERISA gives participants and beneficiaries rights that are enforceable in court.

 If you become entitled to elect COBRA continuation coverage when you otherwise would lose group health coverage under a group health plan, you should consider all options you may have to get other health coverage before you make your decision.
-One option may be "special enrollment" into other group health coverage.
+There may be more affordable or more generous coverage options for you and your family through other group health plan coverage (such as a spouse’s plan), the Health Insurance Marketplace, or Medicaid.

 There are three basic requirements that must be met in order for you to be entitled to elect COBRA continuation coverage: